cloud-gov/cg-site/_docs/technology/platform-protections.md

 Applications and services on the internet experience frequent attacks, probes, and other malicious traffic.
 Threat actors making malicious requests may aim to exploit vulnerabilities, to compromise infrastructure, or to deny service to legitimate clients of your applications.

-As a multi-tenant platform, cloud.gov observes a diverse and frequent number of attacks.
+As a multi-tenant platform, Cloud.gov observes a diverse and frequent number of attacks.
 We are constantly improving our defenses to keep your applications online and unaffected by high-traffic-volume attacks against the platform and our customers.
-To achieve this, cloud.gov includes multiple layers of defense against different types of attacks.
+To achieve this, Cloud.gov includes multiple layers of defense against different types of attacks.

 ## Blocking known malicious patterns

-All inbound traffic to the cloud.gov platform are protected by a set of [web application firewall (WAF) rules](https://aws.amazon.com/waf/), which can block any traffic that matches known malicious patterns.
-The WAF rules for cloud.gov currently include managed rule sets offered by AWS that offer protection against:
+All inbound traffic to the Cloud.gov platform are protected by a set of [web application firewall (WAF) rules](https://aws.amazon.com/waf/), which can block any traffic that matches known malicious patterns.
+The WAF rules for Cloud.gov currently include managed rule sets offered by AWS that offer protection against:

 - [Cross-site scripting (XSS)](https://owasp.org/www-community/attacks/xss/)
 - Requests for invalid paths or extensions
 - Requests from known or suspected malicious IP ranges
 - Known Java exploits

-The WAF rules for cloud.gov also include a custom rule set that blocks:
+The WAF rules for Cloud.gov also include a custom rule set that blocks:

 - Traffic attempting to exploit [Log4j vulnerabilities](https://www.cisa.gov/news-events/news/apache-log4j-vulnerability-guidance)
 - Traffic from [fuzzing](https://owasp.org/www-community/Fuzzing) or probing tools that have been identified from logs